vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 * I aim to follow these *absolute minimum* weekly targets:

-  * At least 6 hours on weeks that I do not have any day off of my three working days (either marked as PTO by me or a company holiday)
+  * At least 5 hours 30 minutes on weeks that I do not have any day off of my three working days (either marked as PTO by me or a company holiday)

-  * At least 4 hours on weeks that I have one day off of my three working days (either marked as PTO by me or a company holiday)
+  * At least 3 hours 40 minutes on weeks that I have one day off of my three working days (either marked as PTO by me or a company holiday)

-  * At least 2 hours on weeks that I have marked two days off of my three working days (either marked as PTO by me or a company holiday)
+  * At least 1 hour 50 minutes on weeks that I have marked two days off of my three working days (either marked as PTO by me or a company holiday)

 * I aim to follow these *conditional minimum* weekly targets: *at least one* of the following must be true:

-  * At least 8 hours in the week
+  * At least 7 hours in the week
-  * At least 8.25 hours average (24.75 hours total) across that week and the two preceding weeks
+  * At least 7.25 hours average (21.75 hours total) across that week and the two preceding weeks
-  * At least 8.5 hours average (42.5 hours total) across that week and the four preceding weeks
+  * At least 7.5 hours average (37.5 hours total) across that week and the four preceding weeks

 * I aim to follow these *conditional maximum* weekly targets: *at